ln613/es6-talk/README.md

-# fp-talk
+# es6-talk

-The slides of my talk "JavaScript and the Rise of Functional Programming", written in Elm.
+The slides of my talk "Start Using ES6/7 Today", written in Elm.